ziutek/simple_go_wiki/README.md

 in article body we can modify *getArticle* function to use [markdown package](https://github.com/knieriem/markdown) to convert article body fetched from database before pass it into *body* field of *Article* struct.
-But we'll go another way to do this: we define *markdown* utility function (using *markdown* package) and we'll provide it to use inside the *show.kt* template.
+But we'll go another way: we define *markdown* utility function (using *markdown* package) and we'll provide it for using inside the *show.kt* template.
 It seems to be more general solution: we create additional tool which we can use in any template code wherever we needed.
-To do this we should to modify two files: *show.kt* template, and *kview.go*.
+To do this we should to modify two files: *view.go* and *show.kt* template.

 We define *utils* map with only one utility function: